-Buspirone is metabolized by cytochrome CYP3A4, so any potential interactions should be assessed before an initial prescription.
+Buspirone gets metabolized by cytochrome CYP3A4, so any potential interactions should undergo an assessment before an initial prescription.
 The measured bioavailability (using the steady-state area under the curve), increased 14-fold in patients with hepatic impairment and 4-fold in patients with renal impairment.

 A common side effect is dizziness that occurs in over 10% of patients.

-The following have been reported in 1% to 10% of patients:
+The following reports of adverse events occurred in 1% to 10% of patients:

 Many of these effects are relieved with the continuation of therapy and with a slow, gradual increase when finding a therapeutic dose.
 Of note, buspirone has minimal sexual side effects.
 It has even been shown to help relieve the adverse sexual effects of SSRIs when given as an augmenting agent.

-Patients should be warned about the possibility of CNS depression.
+Patients should receive a warning about the possibility of CNS depression.
 While rarer, patients should also be informed of the potential for akathisia (likely due to central dopamine antagonism) and serotonin syndrome.

 Offer frequent follow-up after initiating treatment to assess for therapeutic and adverse effects.
 Encourage patients to stay consistent with their medication schedule and whether they take it with food.
 As mentioned before, a therapeutic effect typically takes 2 to 4 weeks to take effect.
-Often, many of the adverse effects will lessen over time as well.
-However, the patient should be closely monitored for signs and symptoms of anaphylaxis, akathisia, and serotonin syndrome.
+Often, many of the adverse effects will lessen over time, as well.
+However, the patient should have close monitoring for signs and symptoms of anaphylaxis, akathisia, and serotonin syndrome.

-Being a substrate of CYP3A4, buspirone must be continuously checked for interactions that can alter its plasma concentration.
-This includes grapefruit juice, which can increase its concentration.
+Being a substrate of CYP3A4, buspirone should have continuous checking for interactions that can alter its plasma concentration; this includes grapefruit juice, which can increase its concentration.

-Alcohol use can worsen any CNS depression, and its use should be closely monitored as well.
+Alcohol use can worsen any CNS depression, and its use requires strict monitoring as well.

 Relative to other anxiolytics, buspirone has low toxicity and potential for abuse.
-No deaths have been reported from a buspirone overdose alone.
+There have been no deaths reported from a buspirone overdose alone.
 In pharmacological trials, healthy male patients were given up to 375 mg per day and developed nausea, vomiting, dizziness, drowsiness, miosis, and gastric distress.
 While buspirone overdose typically resolves with complete recovery, high suspicion of additional medication overdose should be maintained and investigated.